yiisoft/cache/README.md

 $cache->set('key', 'value', Ttl::from($ttlInRuntime)->toSeconds());
 ````

-Yii Cache Wrapper Example with Ttl
+When using `Ttl` with Yii cache wrapper:

-- Supports passing a Ttl object in the constructor as the default TTL.
+- You can pass a `Ttl` object in the constructor as the default value.
-- Methods like getOrSet() expect TTL in seconds (int) or null:
+- You can pass it to methods like `getOrSet()` which expect integer number of seconds or `null`.
 ```php
 use Yiisoft\Cache\Cache;
 use Yiisoft\Cache\ArrayCache;